kshutkin/slimlib/store/README.md

 Mixing proxied values and values from an underlying object can fail for cases where code needs checking for equality.

-For example searching for an array element from the underlying object in a proxified array will fail.
+For example searching for an array element from the underlying object in a proxied array will fail.

 ## Similar projects